jpulidojr/VizAly-SNWPAC/README.md

 # VizAly-LossyWave: A lossy, wavelet-based compressor for scientific simulation data

-LossyWave is a cubic B-Spline wavelet compressor for regular grid datasets.
-The goal for this method is for smart data reduction via lossy compression.
+LossyWave is a cubic B-Spline wavelet compressor for regular grid datasets (1D,2D,3D).
+The goal for this method is to provide a low cost, low overhead compression method for smart data reduction via a series of parameters achieving targetted levels of lossyness.

+## Usage

 ## Contributors